raspberrypilearning/welcome-to-antarctica/en/step_5.md

     <div class="fact-holder">
       <span>
         <p>
           Antarctica is the coldest continent, but it is also the driest!
-On average there just 200 mm (8 in) of precipitation a year, the majority of it along the coast.
+On average, there is just 200mm (8 inches) of precipitation a year, the majority of it along the coast.
         </p>
       </span>